Texas Mathworks offers an exciting experience in math exploration! The Mathworks Math Contest (MMC):

 Who should proctor the test?
 We ask that the Math Coordinator or a Math Teacher proctor the Contest for interested students.
 The students are given 120 minutes and the test has 15 problems.
 Calculators are not allowed.
 Students should show all their work to reflect how they obtained each answer.
 Partial credit will be given even if you do not obtain an answer.

 How are results on the Contest used?
 The test scores are used to identify highly motivated and interested students.
-Top-scorers in the MMC are invited to apply to the residential Junior Summer Math Camp program, a presitgious two-week summer math program held on the Texas State University campus.
+Participants of the MMC are invited to apply to the residential Junior Summer Math Camp program, a presitgious two-week summer math program held on the Texas State University campus.
 In addition, results in the MMC are used to help select the Mathworks team that competes in the international Primary Math World Contest.

 What is a good way to practice?
 You may look over past tests from the MMC here!
 Note: we used to call it the Qualifying Test.